0xETX/CTF-Writeups/Magpie CTF 2022/Tracking a CEO (Complete)/TrackingACEO_Complete.md

 *Figure 3.7: The second part of Fla6's hint.*

-Using that hex, we can discover a new Gmail account from "OmniCEO" by using the PGP Global Directory.
-Now, we can continue re-investigating Mae.
+Using the uniqe identifier mentioned prior, discover a new Gmail account from "OmniCEO" is discovered via the PGP Global Directory.
+Now with the trail leading back onto the direction of Mae's tracks, we can begin to look further into them.

 ![alt-text](https://github.com/0xETX/CTF-Writeups/blob/main/Magpie%20CTF%202022/Tracking%20a%20CEO%20(Complete)/Images/26.png "Hunting for Mae's gmail.")